nawforce/apex-parser/README.md

 The 'context' is a CompilationUnitContext object which is the root of the parsed representation of the class.
 You can access the parse tree via functions on it.

 ### Change grammar
-If you change the Parser or Lexer grammar files you will need to update the parser with
+If you change the Parser or Lexer grammar files you will need to update the pre-generated parser with

     npm run antlr4ts

 ### History
+    2.9.1 - JVM build and npm dependency updates
     2.9.0 - Add SOQL Fields function
     2.8.0 - Apex cast priority fix, SOSL & SOQL query format fixes, Added SOQL Date functions 2.7.1 - Bugfix for 'Network' identifier